trapoom555/GradeADreamer/README.md

 [Paper Coming Soon...]
 [Project Page Coming Soon...]

-A high-quality Text to 3D generation with low occurrence rate of the Multi-face Janus Problem and fast generation time.
+A high-quality text-to-3D generation with low occurrence rate of the Multi-face Janus Problem and fast generation time.

 ## Result Examples

 A car made out of sushi |  A blue jay standing on a large basket of rainbow macarons :-------------------------:|:-------------------------:
 ![car_sushi](eval/images/car_sushi/gad.gif) |  ![blue_jay_macaron](eval/images/blue_jay_macaron/gad.gif)
 **A DSLR photo of an ice cream sundae** |  **A DSLR photo of a plate of fried chicken and waffles with maple syrup on them**
 ![icecream](eval/images/icecream/gad.gif) |  ![waffle](eval/images/waffle/gad.gif)

+## Resource Requirements

+The model was tested on a single RTX 3090 GPU, achieving a generation time of around 30 minutes per asset.
+We measured the memory peak, and it requires at least 16 GB of GPU VRAM to execute the entire pipeline.

 ## Environment Setup
 ```bash